10Goel/100-days-of-devops-challenges/Day-20-Nginx + PHP-FPM-Application-Setup/README.md

 ## 🧠 Key Learnings

-- Nginx can act as a reverse gateway for PHP applications while PHP-FPM executes the PHP code.
+- Nginx acts as the web-facing server while PHP-FPM handles PHP execution behind the scenes.
-- PHP-FPM commonly communicates with Nginx through a Unix socket.
+- Nginx and PHP-FPM commonly communicate over a Unix domain socket rather than a TCP port.
-- The Nginx `fastcgi_pass` directive must point to the exact PHP-FPM socket.
+- The Nginx `fastcgi_pass` directive must point to the exact same socket path configured in PHP-FPM's `listen` directive.
-- The `SCRIPT_FILENAME` FastCGI parameter tells PHP-FPM which PHP file to execute.
+- The `SCRIPT_FILENAME` FastCGI parameter tells PHP-FPM which script to execute.
-- Nginx's `root` directive determines the application's document root.
+- Socket parent directories must exist beforehand, or PHP-FPM will fail to start.
-- `nginx -t` and `php-fpm -t` should be used before restarting production services.
+- Socket ownership (`listen.owner`, `listen.group`, `listen.mode`) must allow the Nginx process to read/write to the socket.
-- Unix socket ownership and permissions are important for Nginx/PHP-FPM communication.
+- `nginx -t` and `php-fpm -t` should always be run before restarting services in production.
-- Existing PHP application files should not be modified when the task specifically requires infrastructure configuration only.
+- Pre-provided application files should never be modified when the task only asks for infrastructure configuration.

 ## ✅ Final Status

 **Day 20 — Completed Successfully**

-The PHP application was successfully served through Nginx on port `8092` and executed by PHP-FPM 8.2 using the required Unix socket.
+The PHP application was successfully served through Nginx on port `8097` on App Server 2, with PHP-FPM 8.1 executing the PHP code via the required Unix socket.

 ---